interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Browser Events

 These events are dispatched on `document.monetization`.
-All Web Monetization events are [`.monetizationCustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent)s.
+Web Monetization events MAY be implemented as [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent)s, or as their own Event class.

 #### `monetizationstart`